Compare Strings in Golang: 8 Methods and When to Use Them

 Conclusion

-By the end of the day, you should be able to compare strings by their contents, size, dictionary order and substrings.
+By the end of the day, you should be able to compare your strings by their contents, size, dictionary order and substrings.

 We hope you've enjoyed it.
 If you haven't already, make sure to check our guide on how to build a Golang web scraper .
 See you again next time!